nightsea-eu/atheneia/README.md

 > **Learning by Delivering: Practical Innovation at the AI–Quantum–Cognition Nexus**

-Atheneia is an open research and development platform by **Night Sea (NS)**, dedicated to building **modular, web-based research tools** that help scientists, researchers, and decision-makers understand complexity, explore quantum computing, and apply AI responsibly for environmental and societal benefit.
+Atheneia is an open research and development platform by **Night Sea**, dedicated to building **modular, web-based research tools** that help scientists, researchers, and decision-makers understand complexity, explore quantum computing, and apply AI responsibly for environmental and societal benefit.

 ---